Mako96/lolo/api/README.md

         ]
     },
     "error":{
-        "code" : "failed",
-        "message" : "Something wrong with the words"
+        "message" : "Something went wrong with the words" }
-    }
 }
 ```